 DR YUE WENG CHEU

-At DP Dental, we invest extensively in the latest that technology has to offer.
+At DP Dental, we invest extensively in technology.
 Our main motivating factor has always been how these technologies can be beneficial to our clients.
 Our basis for acquiring new technologies is based on the following questions:

 EDUCATING OUR PATIENTS

 Does it help us educate our clients so that they fully understand and are well-informed to take ownership of their own health? (e.g. X-rays and digital photography that allows us to present the information clearly to our patients)

 Does it allow us to do what we already do in a more efficient way? (e.g. crowns with onsite computer aided design and computer aided manufacturing CAD-CAM system)